Abteck/age-calculator/README.md

 ### What I learned

-well I learnt alot I must admit.
-The part where I have to validate for the errors, I was finding it very difficult to apply the errors on all input filed with a few lines of code.
+well I learnt alot I must admit.I learnt how to use @font-face to add downloaded fonts to my project.
+Also, the part where I have to validate for the errors - I was finding it very difficult to apply the errors on all input filed with a few lines of code.
 And then i did my research on google and figured a way out(using query selector to call the inputs and iterate over the inputs in search for errors, then displaying the error once the form is submitted).
 Below is a code snippet that solved almost half of my problems..
 I used it to iterate over the input fields and display the error message on all when empty upon submission;

 ```js